From Sega Retro

 The Digio starts up within 2 seconds, showing a cool title screen during INIT process, and takes approximately 2-5 seconds to save/view one shot.
 There is a timer, a view mode and an erase/format disc menu.

 The computer software (that uses the COM1 or 2) is in Japanese but works well on Windows 98SE.
 You can open, rename, or delete your pics directly linked to the DigiCam.
 There are some tools to edit pictures and one export mode (in BMP or TIFF).
-The Digio may also be used in conjunction with Sega Picture Magic to edit photos and can also be linked to Print Club machines.
-According to archived web pages of Sega Corporation, connectivity with the Sega Saturn was also planned and even advertised, though, it's not known if it ever was implemented.
+The Digio may also be used in conjunction with a Picture Magic to edit photos and can also be linked to Print Club machines.
+According to archived web pages, connectivity with the Sega Saturn was also planned and even advertised, though it's not known if it ever was implemented.